afrakh/MIPS-Assembly/README.md

 It showcases fundamental and intermediate-level concepts in computer architecture, including instruction execution, memory access, control flow and an implementation of a non-pipelined data path.

-You can run .asm files using either MARS or QtSPIM
+Run the .asm files using either MARS or QtSPIM